tomrobin-teschner/OpenFOAMCaseGenerator/README.md

 ```

 ### Running examples

+> :warning: This section is outdated, the json file reading has been removed in favour of direct python module parsing.
+This section will be updated with the full release of version 2.0.0, run the case generator with the --help flag to see the current supported syntax!

 To get started, a couple of examples come by default with the case generator.
 These are located in the ```examples/settings``` directory.
 To run any of them, we can use the ```--input=path/to/example/case``` command line argument.